What To Bring On Your Dive Trip

 Equipment Checklist for Shark Diving

-Cage and shark diving is relatively basic in nature, so your equipment needs will be far fewer than a typical live aboard dive trip.
+Shark diving is relatively basic in nature, so your equipment needs will be far fewer than a typical live aboard dive trip.
 If you follow this list, your expedition will provide you with the maximum reward for the least amount of effort.
 Due to the nature of the animals we encounter, we ask that divers do NOT arrive with brightly colored wetsuits or dive gear.
 Bold yellow stripes and half suits are not allowed in the shark diving areas.
 Basic black, or dark colors are mandatory while at Tiger Beach.
-No pink fins….
+No pink or white fins….

 1. Proper fitting wetsuit (3-5 mm full wetsuit, black is sufficient) No Bright Colors

-2. Mask, gloves, booties, fins, hood, safety sausage
+2. Mask (No reflective lens), gloves, booties, fins, hood, safety sausage

-3. BCD, regulators, night lights, air depth gauges, Dive Computer (rental gear is not available)
+3. BCD, regulators, night lights, air depth gauges, Dive Computer (rental gear is available with prior arrangement with office)

 4. Cameras, video and still, dry housings